Vaccine Types

 Benefits

-2. Recommended for those with severe egg allergies
+2. Recommended for those with concerns about egg allergy or wishing to avoid egg-based vaccines

 Considerations